 FACULTY: Anderson, Briggs, Dooley, Kitzenberg, Lawson, Olson, Sibla (Program Director), Schroeder, Varland (Academic Fieldwork Coordinator)

-The Doctor of Occupational Therapy degree is for individuals who have completed a bachelor’s degree.
-This program is located in Bismarck, ND, Billings, MT, or Fargo, ND.
-Lectures between Bismarck and Fargo locations are shared via videoconferencing in real time.
-Billings lectures run independently.
-All lab experiences and interactive educational experiences are provided on campus in Bismarck, Billings, or Fargo, with University of Mary Occupational Therapy faculty providing direct teaching and supervision.
+The Master of Science in Occupational Therapy degree is for individuals who have completed a bachelor’s degree.
+This program is located in Bismarck, ND or Billings, MT.
+Lectures between the two locations are shared via videoconferencing in real time.
+All lab experiences and interactive educational experiences are provided on campus in Bismarck and Billings, with University of Mary Occupational Therapy faculty providing direct teaching and supervision.

 The Doctor of Occupational Therapy Program at the University of Mary prepares competent occupational therapists who are leaders in service through evidence-based practice, advocacy, lifelong learning and scholarship.
 Graduates have adept knowledge of humans as occupational beings, critical thinking, therapeutic use of self, and leadership to effect change.
 Rooted in Christian, Catholic, and Benedictine values, graduates uphold ethical standards, values, and attitudes of the occupational therapy profession.